 I love that the flex rods are removable and dishwasher safe, making this a great pick to use over the years.
 This organizer runs about 5 inches long and 9 inches tall.

 - Won’t accommodate larger blades

 For a universal knife block with a classy, natural appearance, you can’t get much better than this excellent pick by Evolve.
-The knife block holds up to 20 knives at once, making it the perfect pick for serious chefs.
+The knife block can comfortable hold up to 16 knives, making it the perfect pick for serious chefs.

-I love that the rods are BPA free and dishwasher-safe.
+I love that the rods are BPA free.
 Plus, this block has added side storage compartments perfect for storing other handy tools.
-The knife block holds blades up to 10 inches long and runs about 8 inches wide on the counter.
+The knife block holds blades up to 8 inches long and runs about 8 inches wide on the counter.

 - Natural bamboo appearance

 - Holds up to 20 knives and includes side compartments

 - BPA free knife rods plus two knife sharpeners

 - The block can fall over if it is holding to many knives.
 A solution is to stand your knives up straight and store your smaller knives in the side compartments